Raymond T. Baker

-Raymond Thomas Baker (November 22, 1878 – April 28, 1935) was a wealthy United States businessman who was Director of the United States Mint from 1917 to 1922.
+Raymond Thomas Baker (November 22, 1878 – April 28, 1935) was an American businessman and government official who was Director of the United States Mint from 1917 to 1922.

 Early life

 Baker was born in Eureka, Nevada on November 22, 1877.
 He was the son of George Washington Baker, the lead counsel of the Southern Pacific Railroad, and Mary Agnes (née Hall) Baker.
 His brother Cleve Baker served as the Nevada Attorney General.

 He was educated at the University of Nevada, Reno, then at Stanford University.

 Career

 After college, Baker became involved in gold mining, being one of the first investors active in Rawhide, Nevada.
 He became a rich man when he sold his claims.
 He then moved east and had a brief romantic relationship with Elinor Glyn.
 Baker had a longtime interest in prison reform and in 1911, with his brother, Cleve Baker, serving as Nevada Attorney General, Raymond T. Baker became warden of the Nevada State Prison, a position he held from February 1, 1911 to May 10, 1912.

 In 1915, Baker traveled to Russia to become confidential secretary to George T. Marye, Jr., the United States Ambassador to Russia.
 While in the diplomatic service, "he carried out one of the longest messenger trips on record, coming to Washington with dispatches from Ambassador Marye by way of Finland and England, and then returning, after a two or three days' stop at the capital, to Petrograd by way of California and Siberia.

 Upon his return from Russia, President Woodrow Wilson named him Director of the United States Mint in 1917.
 Baker subsequently held this office from March 1917 until March 1922.

 During the 1926 Senate elections, Baker sought election as United States Senator from Nevada on the Democratic ticket, but was defeated by the Republican incumbent, Tasker Oddie.